harshalpanchal2000/AnalyzeKit/README.md

-# AnalyseKit: Because Life's Too Short for Mundane Analysis!
+# AnalyzeKit: Because Life's Too Short for Mundane Analysis!

 AnalyseKit is a web application designed to provide automated exploratory data analysis (EDA) for CSV datasets.
 It allows users to quickly understand their dataset by visualizing key insights and statistical summaries.